Sampi17/AWS-static-website-hosting/README.md

 💥 Challenges Faced & Lessons Learned
 🔐 GitHub Actions + IAM
- -Initial workflow errors due to missing secret values.
+ *Initial workflow errors due to missing secret values.
- -Learned how to generate and scope IAM user access keys for GitHub CI/CD.
+ *Learned how to generate and scope IAM user access keys for GitHub CI/CD.

 📦 **CloudFront Struggles**
--Spent days trying to configure CloudFront and Origin Access Control (OAC) -Faced AccessDenied errors, invalidations not reflecting updates, and URL confusion.
+*Spent several days configuring CloudFront with Origin Access Control (OAC) to securely serve content from S3.
--Changes not reflect intially before adding the deployment script were due to cache on cloudfront, which needs invalidations ater changes for the changes to reflect on the webpage.
--After added invalidating cloudfront cache after s3 sync so the changes may reflect but got access denied.
-After troubleshooting using the isolation method of troubleshooting each resource to identify the root of the problem.
-Cloudfront could not get the updated file because the github repo included the file path when sync the files to the s3 bucket and the defualt root was index.html which lead to cloudfront not reachiing the bucket. the error is actually not fount but cloudfront uses error musking to hide the error from the s3 bucket behind it.
-That resolved the access denied issue and the website was served correctly
+*Faced multiple AccessDenied errors and confusing behavior where changes to the site didn’t reflect after updates.
+*Discovered that CloudFront caches content, so updates won’t appear unless a cache invalidation is triggered.
+*Initially added a CloudFront invalidation step to the deployment script after syncing files to S3 — but still encountered errors.
+*Through isolation-based troubleshooting, I discovered:
+   *GitHub Actions was syncing files with a folder structure (e.g. /website/index.html) *Meanwhile, the S3 bucket’s default root object was set to index.html, not /website/index.html *As a result, CloudFront couldn't find the file — though the actual error was masked due to CloudFront's error masking behavior
+*After adjusting both the sync path and the default root object, CloudFront successfully retrieved and served the updated content.
+*This process taught me how to:
+   *Troubleshoot CloudFront–S3 integration
--Learned how to read S3 bucket policies and troubleshoot IAM conditions.
+   *Interpret and refine S3 bucket policies
+   *Apply precise IAM conditions

 ⚔️ **Git Issues on WSL**
-Merge conflicts when syncing with GitHub.
+*Merge conflicts when syncing with GitHub.
-Solved by practicing git add, git status, and conflict resolution using CLI.
+*Solved by practicing git add, git status, and conflict resolution using CLI.

 🧠 **What I Learned**
--Real-world CI/CD setup with GitHub Actions
+*Real-world CI/CD setup with GitHub Actions
--IAM roles and least-privilege principles
+*IAM roles and least-privilege principles
--S3 static website hosting quirks and limitations
+*S3 static website hosting quirks and limitations
--How caching and object invalidation work
+*How caching and object invalidation work
--Patience with cloud services 😅
+*Patience with cloud services 😅

 🙋‍♂️ **Author**
 **Samukelo Mnguni**